AGUAYO TAKES COMMAND OF NAVFAC ATLANTIC

+NORFOLK, Va. – Rear Adm.
+Lore Aguayo relieved Rear Adm.
+Dean A. VanderLey as commander, Naval Facilities Engineering Systems Command (NAVFAC), Atlantic, in Norfolk, Virginia July 22.

+Aguayo is the 34th commander overall and the first female officer to oversee NAVFAC Atlantic.
+She is now also dual-hatted as the U.S. Fleet Forces Civil Engineer.

 Rear Adm.
-John W. Korka, commander, Naval Facilities Engineering Systems Command, and Chief of Civil Engineers (right), presented Rear Adm.
-Dean VanderLey with a Legion of Merit for exceptional service during his tenure as commander, NAVFAC Atlantic.
-VanderLey was succeeded by Rear Adm.
-Lore Aguayo July 22 in Norfolk, Va.
-VanderLey led NAVFAC Atlantic since 2019.
-His next assignment will be as commander of NAVFAC Pacific.
-(U.S. Navy photo by David Todd)
+John W. Korka, commander, Naval Facilities Engineering Systems Command, and Chief of Civil Engineers, presided over the ceremony and presented VanderLey with a Legion of Merit for exceptional service.

+He praised VanderLey for his guidance of the NAVFAC Atlantic team supporting both the Federal Emergency Management Agency and U.S. Navy’s national response amid the COVID-19 pandemic.
+The citation likewise cited VanderLey’s supervision of crucial military construction projects at Marine Corps Base Camp Lejeune and Marine Corps Air Station Cherry Point, in support of the massive Hurricane Florence recovery effort, worth $1.67 billion in total in North Carolina.

+“NAVFAC Atlantic is an important and powerful place to work.
+The mission you execute is critical to force generation and supporting power projection.
+NAVFAC Atlantic you stand triumphantly in the center of the arena today,” said Korka.
+“Dust, sweat, toil and triumph are your rations of success and today, I stand before all of you to say, well done.”

 |Date Taken: